 Hair tissue mineral analysis (HTMA): evaluating the proportion of nutrient minerals and their relative ratios, how they influence the body’s cell functions and have a drastic effect on bodily performance and mental capabilities.

-Mineral tests are able to offer an insight in to your body's chemistry; it is not a method to diagnose disease but rather a screening test.
-That being said, hair analysis can be used to give you an insight in to the status of mineral deficiencies and imbalances or assessing toxic metals toxicity.
+So, what can the results reveal?
+Mineral tests are able to offer an insight into your body's chemistry; it is not a method to diagnose disease but rather a screening test.
+That being said, hair analysis can be used to reflect the levels of minerals and imbalances or assessing toxic metal toxicity.

 Assessment for this reason can potentially highlight adverse effects on a number of biological processes.
 For example, a stressful situation can deplete minerals from our bodies.
 A hair mineral analysis can help you research and be useful for visualising chemical imbalances that can affect your body biochemistry.